What are the basics of music marketing?

 And even though you can showcase bits and pieces of your live performance through video (YouTube or even LiveStream), it’s still best to get in front of people when you can.

-So, if you’re looking to make more fans, make sure to get out there.
+So, if you’re looking to make more fans, get out there.

-The days of waiting around for someone to recognize you are basically over.
+The days of waiting around for someone to “discover” you are over and have been over for a while.

-I’m not saying that you won’t get a few people reaching out here and there, but ultimately it’s unwise to sit around waiting for the call.
+I’m not saying that you won’t get a few people reaching out to you here and there, but ultimately it’s unwise to sit around waiting for the call.

-You have to meet people, book shows, record albums, and come up with unique marketing campaigns.
+You must meet people, book shows, record albums, and execute unique marketing campaigns (don’t be boring!).

-If no one’s going to recognize you, what do you do?
-You recognize yourself!
+If no one’s going to discover you, what do you do?
+You discover yourself!

 7. A Long List of Credentials Doesn’t Make a Bio